Wasabi Arugula (45 Days)

 Harvest: Start cutting leaves at 2-4".

-Tips: Plant in fertile, well-drained soil.
+Tips: The Wasabi Arugula should be planted in fertile, well-drained soil.
 Work in compost or well-rotted manure into your soil before planting if needed.
 Provide adequate, even moisture for the best growth.
 Use row cover to control flea beetles.
 When arugula bolts the flowers are edible and attract pollinators